-This form of employee/business compatibility is a huge component of whether or not your business will not only succeed, but whether or not it will flourish.
+This form of employee/business compatibility is a huge component of whether or not your business will succeed.
+And whether or not it will flourish.
 It directly impacts productivity, employee retention, engagement, and company morale.
-These are big hitting aspects that are impossible to ignore.
+These are big-hitting aspects that are impossible to ignore.

 So, What Are Your Company Values?

-If this question is met with crickets, then you actually have a bigger problem on your hands as a business.
+Is this question met with crickets?
+Then you actually have a bigger problem on your hands as a business.

 Every single company should have a clearly defined purpose, vision, and core values.
 These should not merely be posters on the wall or loitering on a mouse mat.
 They should be real principles that your company embodies, embeds into their culture, and with which you walk the talk.